FROM incubation lab

 CHALLENGE

-A BEHAVIORAL CRISIS
+A BEHAVIORAL

 SOLUTION

-A TEEN INCUBATOR
+A TEEN

-Instead of guessing what our audience wanted, we launched the Chevy Hack Lab, an R&D incubator event designed to source peer-driven solutions directly from the demographic most at risk.
+Instead of guessing what our audience wanted, we launched the Chevy Hack Lab, an R&D incubator designed to source peer-driven solutions directly from the demographic most at risk.
 The winning prototype was developed into Call Me Out, a fully functioning behavioral app and social movement that used peer pressure for good.

 MY ROLE